AnyCoffeeMilk/texas_holdem/README.md

 ## Update Log

-### Day1
+### Day 1
 Set up basic stucture of the next framework and add all basic components of 'texas holdem game'.
-Added Draw card/shuffle deck and Start a new game method
+Added Draw card/shuffle deck and Start a new game method.

+### Day 2
+Complete the card pattern detect algorithm (Can get the score of each card pattern).
+Complete the winner detect algorithm (Can get the winner of the game according to the scores).
+Add a flip card method for the PokerCard component for testing and fun.

 ## Getting Started